2019 — UT/US

-Evidence - I HIGHLY recommend reading card text or referring to an accurately cut card in the constructive and rebuttal.
+Evidence - I HIGHLY recommend reading card text or at least referring to an accurately cut card in the constructive and rebuttal, not just hyperlinks.
 These are properly cut cards (Thank you Christian Vasquez for the link).
-If you don't at least refer to cut cards (i.e., just quotes) then you should strike me.
+If you don't cut cards then you might want to consider striking me.

 There a few reasons why I'm going to be more strict about using cut cards.
 Cut cards promote better research and debate ethics.
 I understand trying to fit as many sources as possible into speeches, but lying about what your evidence says ruins the ethos of the round and cheats everyone of the educational and competitive components of this activity.
 And I'm tired of calling for evidence that contradicts the warrant read in round.

-Disclosure can happen in two ways - either through the wiki or by emailing your opponents and myself prior to the round.
-While I won't penalize for nondisclosure, you will get +0.3 speaker points for disclosing or sending speech docs and +0.7 for doing both.
+Disclosure -Disclosure can happen in two ways - either through the wiki or by emailing your opponents and myself prior to the round.
+While I won't penalize for nondisclosure, you will get +0.3 speaker points for disclosing or sending me case & speech docs and +0.5 for doing both.
 Misdisclosure is an auto-loss and lowest speaker points allowed.